An imperceptible connection between the Clebsch--Gordan coefficients of $U_q(\mathfrak{sl}_2)$ and the Terwilliger algebras of Grassmann graphs: Introduction

 \end{lem} \begin{proof} Using Definition \ref{defn:U} yields that $E\otimes 1+K^{-1}\otimes E$, $F\otimes K+1\otimes F$, $K^{\pm 1}\otimes K^{\pm 1}$ satisfy the relations (\ref{U1})--(\ref{U3}).
 Hence the existence of $\Delta$ follows.
 Since the algebra $\U$ is generated by $E,F,K^{\pm 1}$ the uniqueness of $\Delta$ follows. \end{proof}

 The algebra $\U$ along with the algebra homomorphism $\Delta:\U\to \U\otimes \U$ and the algebra homomorphism $\U\to \C$ given by

-forms a {\it coalgebra}.
+is a {\it coalgebra}.
 The map $\Delta:\U\to \U\otimes \U$ is called the {\it comultiplication} of $\U$ and the map $\U\to \C$ is called the {\it counit} of $\U$.
-To put a coalgebra structure on $\U$ the comultiplication has other choices for example see \cite[Section 3.8]{jantzen}.
+To put a coalgebra structure on $\U$ the comultiplication has other choices.
+For example see \cite[Section 3.8]{jantzen}.

 \begin{defn} [Definition 2.1, \cite{Huang:CG}] The {\it universal $q$-Hahn algebra} $\H$ is an algebra over $\C$ generated by $A,B,C$ and the relations assert that each of

 commutes with $A,B,C$.
 Let $\alpha,\beta,\gamma$ denote the central elements of $\H$ obtained from (\ref{abc}) by multiplying by $q+q^{-1},\frac{1}{q-q^{-1}},q+q^{-1}$ respectively.
 In other words